 Dubai has always been a vital and vibrant international trading post, and dhows have been bringing their wares to the Spice Souk for decades.
 From spices and herbs through to dried fruit, the souk is a riot of smells, colours and sounds.
 The spice hawkers will try and engage you in a deal as you walk past - if you get tempted, make sure to haggle hard.
-They’re expecting it.

 It’s difficult to pick out a single mall in Dubai, but this one would be on everyone’s list.
 The Emirates has all the big names you can think of, like Harvey Nichols and Virgin Megastore, plus lots of top end boutiques.
 But as the biggest mall in the world, the Emirates has chosen to go one better, with an indoor ski resort.
 Yes, you read that right.
 Come shopping and go skiing.
 Snowboarding, tobogganing, whatever takes your fancy.
 Magic Planet, the city’s largest indoor family entertainment centre is here too.

 Blue & Green Route, Stop: Mall of the Emirates

 THE TEXTILE SOUK